-Subsoilers, as the name suggests work the soil under the surface, designed to open up the soil structure and improve drainage.
+An agricultural subsoiler, as the name suggests works the soil under the surface of the field, designed to open up the soil structure and improve drainage.
 The ideal subsoiler has minimum draft (meaning there is less pulling power required) but maximum heave to lift the soil as much as possible without unwanted clods coming to the surface.
 Most of the more modern subsoilers are designed in a V formation improving soil flow through the machine, this enables the legs to be closer together and improve lift across the width of the machine.
-View our range of new and used subsoilers for sale below.

 Due to the working depth of the legs of a subsoiler, and therefore the strain, they have a safety mechanism to prevent damage to the leg.
 This can come in two types:

-Amtec has a range of subsoilers in stock from 2 legs to mightly 8 leg machines, from manufacturers such as:
+AMTEC has a range of subsoilers in stock from 2 leg subsoilers to mighty 8 leg machines, from manufacturers such as:

-As one of the nation’s leading suppliers to the agricultural industry, with more than 25 years’ experience, we have the knowledge to help you get the best deal.
-Our 6-Acre site has hundreds of machines in stock.
+Hundreds of farmers use AMTEC to ensure they get exactly what they need for the task ahead.
+As one of the nation’s leading suppliers to the agricultural industry, with more than 25 years’ experience, we have the knowledge to help you get the best deal on all your subsoiler needs.
+Our 9-Acre site has a wide range of second-hand farming machinery and brands in stock.
 We’re conveniently located in central England.

 Our customer-centric approach is at the core of everything we do, ensuring all the farmers that choose us as their equipment partner save time and money while making the best decisions for their needs.
 Contact us today by calling 01926 640637, sending an email to firstname.lastname@example.org, or by using the form on our website.
 Discover the ways we can help - you won’t regret it!